-Our library includes the collections of Australian artists such as Florence Broadhurst, Noel Lyons, David Miles, Carla Zampatti and Bruce Clarke, all of whom took inspiration from the surrounding Australian nature.
+Our library includes the collections of Australian artists such as Noel Lyons, David Miles, Carla Zampatti and Bruce Clarke, all of whom took inspiration from the surrounding Australian nature around them.

-Co-Founder and Director David Lennie stated.
 “Design History is considered very important in most developed countries throughout the world.
 Australia has a growing appreciation of the importance of design.
-That is why Australian Museum of Design needed to be created.
+That is why Australian Museum of Design needed to be created.”

 The Past Reimagined in a Virtual-Reality Landscape

 Virtual-reality technology makes bringing the largest body of hand-drawn Australian designs to the public possible.
 The designs in our collection were created originally by the artists in multiple layers of film positives to form the final art piece.
 This time-intensive process has since been replaced by modern design software, losing the desired imperfections achieved through hand-drawn art.